sebastianrovea/3B_challenge/README.md

 ### Deploy locally to validate services
 (Required to have installed python3 and virtualenv)
-1. Create and activate virtual envoroment:
+1. Create and activate virtual enviroment:
 ```bash
     a. python3 -m venv venv
     b. source venv/bin/activate (Linux)